Postgraduate research courses in English

 All applicants are normally expected to start in September each year as the School does not operate a rolling entrance programme across the year.
 All entrants arrive in Orientation Week and should attend the relevant research skills module in their first semester.

 Life at St Andrews

-All the School's postgraduate students are based in the School of English centre for research students, 66 North Street, a lovely early 19th century building.
+All the School's postgraduate students are based in the School of English centre for research students, 66 North Street, a lovely early 19th-century building.
 Set in its own garden in the middle of town, minutes from the School of English and just across the road from the University Library, 66 North Street provides a bright, peaceful, convivial working environment.
-There are shared offices, two study rooms equiped with computers, kitchen and a common room which is used regularly for seminar discussions, conversation, and lunches.
+There are shared offices, two study rooms equipped with computers, kitchen and a common room which is used regularly for seminar discussions, conversation, and lunches.

 The School makes every effort to help its postgraduates develop their academic careers.
 Postgraduate students within the School are encouraged to organise and host conferences here at St Andrews.
 Students may gain valuable experience working as research assistants to individual members of staff, and research postgraduates in their second year or above may be invited to work as teaching assistants.